 During the construction phase, activities undertaken on site could potentially have some minor localised and short-term air quality impacts in proximity to the works.
 The construction phase will, for example, require a range of ancillary plant, vehicles, and non-road mobile machinery (NRMM) which will contribute to local dust and air pollutants.
-The main sources are likely to be dust generated by cold milling in preparation of carriageway resurfacing, as well as exhaust emissions from ancillary plant and vehicles.
-As a result, there is potential for dust, particulate matter, and exhaust emissions (DPMEE) to be emitted to the atmosphere.
+The main sources are likely to be dust generated by the excavation of filter material, as well as exhaust emissions from ancillary plant and vehicles.
+As a result, there is potential for DPMEE to be emitted to the atmosphere.